-Course Outcome: Modern technologies such as Remote Sensing, GIS and GPS play a significant role in disaster management.
+Course Outcome: Modern technologies such as Remote Sensing, GIS and Geo-informatics play a significant role in disaster management.
 The said course highlights all the domains with respect to the application of Geo-informatics in disaster management.
-In this course students will get hands-on experience on how the analysis of satellite data and GIS could help in retrieving essential information for disaster risk reduction.
-Damage and loss assessment associated with a particular disaster; and mapping pre and post disaster scenarios would also be covered.
+In this course students will get hands on experience on how the analysis of satellite data and GIS could help in a better way to retrieve essential information for disaster risk reduction.
+Damage and loss assessment associated with a particular disaster and mapping pre and post disaster scenarios would also be covered.